Placements in Foster Care

 If the proposed placement is with an independent fostering agency, the Designated Manager (External Placements) must approve the placement and a written agreement must be drawn up with the fostering agency setting out the precise terms and conditions between the local authority and the agency in relation to the placement.
 Where the placement is with independent foster carers who live outside the local authority area, see also Out of Area Placements Procedure.

-NB In addition to the above approvals, in order to avoid placements that disrupt a child's education, the Nominated Officer must approve any change of placement affecting a child in Key Stage 4 except in an emergency / where the placement is terminated because of an immediate risk of serious harm to the child or to protect others from serious injury - see Education of Looked After and Previously Looked After Children Procedure.
+NB In addition to the above approvals, in order to avoid placements that disrupt a child's education, the Nominated Officer must approve any change of placement affecting a child in Key Stage 4 except in an emergency / where the placement is terminated because of an immediate risk of serious harm to the child or to protect others from serious injury - see Education of Children with a Social Worker, Looked After and Previously Looked After Children Procedure.

 If the relevant manager approves the foster placement, the placement planning process can start - see Section 4, Placement Planning.The social worker may then arrange an introductory visit to the proposed placement, with the child (if old enough) and parents (if appropriate).